isomerpages/moe-bartleysec/_student-services/Learners For Life Day.md

 <hr>
 <h3>Resetting student ICON password</h3>
 <p>In the event if you need to&nbsp;<strong>reset your student icon/MIMS or SLS password</strong>,
-please click on the <a href="https://for.edu.sg/bsstechsupport" rel="noopener nofollow" target="_blank">link</a> to access the password reset form.
+please click on the following link (<a href="https://for.edu.sg/bsstechsupport" rel="noopener nofollow" target="_blank">https://for.edu.sg/bsstechsupport</a> )
+to access the password reset form.
 Please read through the instructions on the form before you submit the request.</p>
-<p>Alternatively, you can look for</p>
+<p>Alternatively, if you are still experiencing problems, you can contact
+the school to look for the following personnels:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>ICT Manager, Mr Ilyia</p>